-Leading Bicycle Accident Attorneys Representing Hurt Cyclists in Virginia, Maryland and Washington, D.C.
+Leading Bicycle Accident Attorneys Representing Hurt Cyclists in Washington, D.C.

 Almost 40 million people in the United States ride bicycles, but what most do not know is that cyclists have the same rights and responsibilities as other drivers.
 However, what cyclists do not have is the safety protections of a car, such as seatbelts, airbags, and other built-in features, when hit.
 More than 600 cyclists are involved in fatal accidents per year, according to the National Highway Traffic Safety Administration (NHTSA).